 Once we’re triggered by a particular sight or smell, the amygdala retrieves the memory of the fear and prepares the body for fight-or-flight.
 Since the hippocampus wasn’t working correctly when the trauma happened, it can’t kick in to tell the amygdala that this situation is different, and we can calm down.

 The brain is running on pure emotion with no context to put it in check.
-Veterans can respond like this for years, leaving them unable to enjoy life and afraid of when and where they might have a flashback.
+Veterans can respond to triggers like this for years, leaving them unable to enjoy life and afraid of when and where they might have a flashback.
 Many also worry about what other people may think.

 There’s someone else who’s impacted, too: their wives.